 LAST BIT OF ADVICE

 This caprese recipe will work great with any other summer stone fruit such as nectarines, plums, and apricots.
 Also feel free to just use basil & mint if you don’t have any sage plus any other fresh herbs you have handy.
 And if you don’t like mozzarella, swap it out for some herbed goat cheese or fresh ricotta.
-Lastly, for added sweetness you can drizzle the toasts with an aged balsamic or even honey.
-The possibilities are endless.
-As with all of my recipes, just have fun and make it your own 🙂 Cheers!

 For some more easy peasy, mozzarella recipes click here!